The Ramsey Case

 In September 2016, the JonBenet Ramsey case shot back into the news with television documentaries revisiting the murder and shedding new light on the case.
 Notwithstanding the new media attention, the case remained unsolved.

 A 5:52 AM emergency call that a child had been kidnapped brought a pair of Boulder, Colorado police officers to John and Patsy Ramsey's 3-story house on December 26, 1996.
-Patsy Ramsey said she had found a handwritten ransom note inside on the stairs.
-Fearing that her 6-year-old daughter, JonBenet, had been kidnapped for ransom, she had called 911.
-After a cursory sweep of the 15-room dwelling, the patrolmen called for assistance.
+Patsy Ramsey said she found a handwritten ransom note inside on the stairs.
+Fearing that her 6-year-old daughter, JonBenet, had been kidnapped for ransom she had called 911.
+After a cursory sweep of the 15-room dwelling the patrolmen called for assistance.

-During the next two hours, amid friends and relatives who had come to console the family, police set up wiretap and recording equipment to monitor negotiations with the kidnappers.
-At one in the afternoon, Boulder detective Linda Arndt asked John Ramsey to look around the house for "anything unusual."
-Thirty minutes later, he and one of his friends discovered JonBenet's body in a small basement room.
-Her mouth had been sealed with duct tape, and she had lengths of white rope coiled around her neck and right wrist.
+During the next two hours, amid friends and relatives who came to console the family, police set up wiretap and recording equipment to monitor negotiations with the kidnappers.
+At one in the afternoon Boulder detective Linda Arndt asked John Ramsey to look around the house for "anything unusual."
+Thirty minutes later he and one of his friends discovered JonBenet's body in a small basement room.
+Her mouth had been sealed with duct tape and she had lengths of white rope coiled around her neck and right wrist.
 The rope around her neck was tied to what looked like the handle of a paintbrush.
-Breaking all the rules of crime scene investigation, John Ramsey removed the tape, carried his daughter up the basement steps, and laid her body on the living room floor.
-Detective Arndt picked up the child, placed her body next to the Christmas tree, and covered it with a sweat shirt.
-Because the police had not conducted a thorough and timely search of the house, there would be no crime scene photographs.
+Breaking all the rules of crime scene investigation, John Ramsey removed the tape, carried his daughter up the basement steps and laid her body on the living room floor.
+Detective Arndt picked up the child, placed her body next to the Christmas tree and covered the body with a sweat shirt.
+Because the police did not conduct a thorough and timely search of the house there would be no crime scene photographs.

-In the months following the murder, the police, prosecutors, media, and most Americans believed that someone in the family had killed JonBenet Ramsey.
-But if this were the case, then who had written the two and a half page ransom note?
+In the months following the murder the police, prosecutors, media and most Americans believed that someone in the family killed JonBenet Ramsey.
+But if this were the case then who had written the two and a half page ransom note?
 Forensic document examiners eliminated John Ramsey as the ransom note writer, and all but one handwriting expert concluded that Patsy had probably not authored the document.
 Also, evidence surfaced that an intruder could have come into the house through a broken window in the basement.

 John Mark Karr

 One year after arriving in Petaluma, while teaching at the Pueblo Vista Elementary School, Karr was arrested by investigators from the Sonoma County Sheriff's Office.
-They had found child pornography on Karr's computer, and arrested him on five misdemeanor counts of possessing such material.
+They had found child pornography on Karr's computer and arrested him on five misdemeanor counts of possessing such material.
 Karr's bail was reduced after he spent six months in the county jail awaiting trial.
 He was released on October 2001.
-While in custody, Karr had written a letter to Richard Allen Davis who had been convicted of kidnapping and murdering Polly Klaas in Petaluma.
-When Karr failed to show for a court appearance in the pornography case, the judge issued a bench warrant for his arrest, making him a California fugitive from justice.
+While in custody Karr wroye a letter to Richard Allen Davis who had been convicted of kidnapping and murdering Polly Klaas in Petaluma.
+When Karr failed to show for a court appearance in the pornography case the judge issued a bench warrant for his arrest, making him a California fugitive from justice.

-During the child pornography investigation, detectives in Sonoma County came across writings and notes Karr had made pertaining to the murder of JonBenet Ramsey.
-In these musings, Karr had speculated on the killer's thoughts as he committed the crime.
+During the child pornography investigation detectives in Sonoma County came across writings and notes Karr had made pertaining to the murder of JonBenet Ramsey.
+In these musings he had speculated on the killer's thoughts as he committed the crime.
 Although these were not confessions, the Sonoma detectives took the writings seriously enough to notify the authorities in Boulder.
 Although there were follow-up discussions between investigators in California and Colorado, nothing came of the discovery.

-After Karr divorced his wife, she and their children moved back to Hamilton, Alabama.
-Following his release from the Sonoma County Jail, Karr fled the country.
-He taught in Honduras and Costa Rica, and worked as a children's nanny in Germany, the Netherlands, and South Korea.
-In December 2005, Karr arrived in Bangkok where he had landed a grade-school teaching position.
+After Karr divorced his wife she and their children moved back to Hamilton, Alabama.
+Following his release from the Sonoma County Jail Karr fled the country.
+He taught in Honduras and Costa Rica and worked as a children's nanny in Germany, the Netherlands and South Korea.
+In December 2005 he arrived in Bangkok where he landed a grade-school teaching position.

 The Arrest and Confession